botman/docs/testing.md

 ```

 ### Receiving Interactive message
-There are cases when we expect user to respond to question with interactive reply.
-To simulate that use `receivesInteractiveMessage` method.
+There are cases when we expect our chatbot user to respond to a question with an interactive reply - for example a button click.
+To simulate that, use the `receivesInteractiveMessage` method.
+It accepts the button value as an argument.

 ```php
 public function testBasicTest()